NonKun1122/GemLauncher/README.md

 ## Important

-DroidBridge Launcher is an independent Android project by **DNA Mobile Applications**.
+GemLauncher is an independent Android project by **DNA Mobile Applications**.

-DroidBridge Launcher is built for users who already own Minecraft: Java Edition and want to manage and launch their own local game installation on Android.
+GemLauncher is built for users who already own Minecraft: Java Edition and want to manage and launch their own local game installation on Android.
 The launcher does not include Minecraft game files, Minecraft assets, paid content, account tokens, or other proprietary Mojang/Microsoft files.

 Minecraft, Mojang, Microsoft, Xbox, and related names, services, trademarks, and assets belong to their respective owners.
 Users are responsible for following the Minecraft EULA, Minecraft Usage Guidelines, Microsoft Services Agreement, and any other terms that apply to their account, game copy, device, mods, resource packs, servers, or third-party content.